top of page

 Dumont Rd & 122nd St

-DORS, MOVED to Allegan County Fairgrounds.
-Part of the 100th birthday in July 1988.
+DORS, Moved to Allegan County Fairgrounds.
+Part of 100th birthday in July 1988.
 There are other historical buildings nearby.
 Open Fair Week.
 Standard School in 1922.
 MORSA.
-History of Allegan County, p.
+History of Allegan County p.
 517. Building later moved.
 Also known as Jewett School

 Allegan